C. Issue: The Balance Between Production and Consumption

 and consumption of fluid milk products.

-At the same time, the Market Order statistics describe a marked
+At the same time, the Market Order statistics describe a

 decline in production over time in every individual New England state